jshprentz/meetup2xibo/docs/user-manual/configuration.rst

 Meetup2xibo requests events for a specific Meetup.com group.
 The Meetup.com API use a computer-friendly group :abbr:`URL(Uniform Resource Locator)` name instead of the actual group name.
-Locate the group URL name in a web browser address line as shown in :numref:`Figure %s <meetup-url-name>`.
+Locate the group URL name in a web browser address line, as shown in :numref:`Figure %s <meetup-url-name>`.
 Environment variable :envvar:`MEETUP_GROUP_URL_NAME` provides the URL group name.